chpc-uofu/spack-config/readme.md

  -- installing existing package version - DONE
  -- installing new version of an existing package (including github pull request)
 - things to decide/discuss in the future
- -- python and R
+ -- python and R - Spack has separate package definitions for individual Python and R libraries
 - package files to create - WRF, Amber
-- webpage documentation for enabling power users to build their own codes
+- webpage documentation for enabling power users to build codes on their own

 ## Tidbits